 - Adopt a Conscious Spending Plan: This is an idea from Ramit Sethi where the aim is to create a purposeful (guilt-free) plan for your spending.
 Working through the process helps you understand your values and beliefs around money.
 And knowing what you love to spend money on and what you don’t care about — simplifies your financial decisions moving forward.

 - Stop trying to impress other people and stay out of debt — two critical elements discussed in the book Your Money or Your Life.
-You’ll find your spending naturally decreases when you give up the notion that your happiness stems from external factors and instead focus on an inward approach toward boosting your well-being.
+Your spending naturally decreases when you give up the notion that your happiness stems from external factors and instead focus on an inward approach toward boosting your well-being.
 And of course, avoiding debt is the single most effective way to promote your financial health.
 But you already knew this.

 - Get some free advice from the FIRE community — even if your plan isn’t to retire as soon as possible, the FIRE community shares numerous ways to cut costs (so you can increase your savings rate), invest wisely, and live well below your means.
 Not everything will work for you and the way you like to live.
-But you might find a few nuggets of wisdom that you can apply for yourself.
+But you might find a few nuggets of wisdom that you can apply to yourself.

 #7 Delve into the lucrative and fulfilling world of side projects